<< To Main Financial Aid and Scholarships Page

 • The applicant is responsible for following up with your recommender and ensuring that the letter of recommendation has been submitted.

 • Except for technical glitches on the USM portal, all application materials are final when the applicant submits.
 You will not be allowed to resubmit materials.
-Take care with your submission and consider when in the application period you will submit, so your application is as strong as it can be.
+All applications will be reviewed after the deadline, so there is no advantage to submitting earlier in the application period.

 Direct Questions to: